 Widgets now have JSON properties similar to modUserProfile extended field, that could be used by developers for any puprose.
 For example, you can change all links in texts in default Buttons widget.

 Also widgets can now require any permission to install them on users Dashboard.

 The above does not mean the dashboard is finished, but the architecture is.
 The new way of making widgets will enable everybody to make the new pretty widgets.
 We're going to finish up the remaining widgets from the design later in the MODX3 stage.
 We need some more testing first!

 Current status of the dashboard

-To see the dashboard in action, please see last week's update, which has a video for it.
+To see the dashboard in action, please see last week's update.
 The current default widgets are:

 Reïnforcements for the team